hellotdpaas/aws-saa-c03/readme.md

   - D. API Gateway usage plans
   - E. None of these

-  E - option A for ALB listern rule does not reject requests. option B cloudfront can only do geo blocking. option C the throutling is configured as a static threshold, and not consider the latency of the backend. optioon D is also a static threshold but not rely on a metric
+  E - option A for ALB listener rule does not reject requests. option B cloudfront can only do geo blocking. option C the throttling is configured as a static threshold, and not consider the latency of the backend. option D is also a static threshold but not rely on a metric

 - To improve reliability, you've recommended deploying an application using immutable infrastructure.
   Which of the following is NOT a benefit of deploying application infrastructure with immutability?